[object Object]

 What is the salary for junior Python developers?

-Entry-level Python developers can expect salaries of around $70,000 annually, depending on the company, location, and specific role.
-As you gain experience and skills, your earning potential increases.
+Entry-level Python developers can expect salaries of around $70,000 per year, depending on the company, location, and specific role.

-Remember that salaries can vary significantly based on factors like living costs in different areas.
 At the same time, there are many remote Python developer jobs, meaning you could essentially work from anywhere.

-Which is best, Java or Python?
+Which is better, Java or Python?

 Java is widely used in enterprise environments and Android development.
 Choose based on your goals: Python for data science or scripting, Java for large-scale applications, or Android apps.